 Arnaud (Mogi) Bayat

-- Acting for Euroclear in relation to a stop and freezing order on its inter-company accounts, following suspicion of money laundering of assets belonging to the Gadaffi regime.
+- Advising Euroclear on a stop and freeze order on its inter-company accounts on suspicion of money laundering of assets belonging to the Gaddafi regime.

-- Defending the lawyer of an international industrial group, accused (together with the beneficiary owners of the group) of organising a money laundering and tax fraud scheme.
+- Representing the lawyer of an international industrial group in defence proceedings with the beneficiary owners of the group concerning organising a scheme of money laundering and tax fraud.

-- Defending the chair of the board of directors at an integrated mining and metals business in an ongoing judicial investigation and an investigation by the FSMA.
+- Representing the Chair of the Board of Directors of a major integrated mining and metals business in an ongoing judicial investigation and an investigation by the FSMA.

 Other key lawyers: